MODULE DESCRIPTION PRINCIPLES OF HYDROGEN SAFETY

 ASSESSMENT

-Each coursework comprises of three questions (33? marks each), each consisting of sub-questions.
-Questions may include short essays, tests of factual knowledge, problem solving, and opportunities for group work.
-The assessment is integrated into the working environment of students where possible.
+The coursework assignments assess a subset of the learning outcomes listed above.
+Each coursework assignment consists of three questions (33.33 marks each), each comprising sub-questions.
+Questions may include short essays, tests of factual knowledge, and problem solving.
+Where possible, problems encountered in the working environment of students are integrated into the coursework assignments.

 On-line self-assessment quizzes: